angt/glorytun/README.md

    This is the main feature of Glorytun that allows to build an SD-WAN like service.
    This allows a TCP connection to explore and exploit multiple links without being disconnected.
+   Aggregation should work on all conventional links, only very high latency (+500ms) links are not recommended for now.

  * **Traffic shaping**